gomorpheus/morpheus-docs/administration/tenants/configuring_multi_tenancy.rst

 **Set the Visibility of a Network to Public or Private**

 #.
 From the Master Tenant, navigate to Infrastructure, Network
 #.
-Select either the pencil/edit icon on the far right of the network row, or click the name of the network and select "Edit" in the top right of the network page.
+Select either the pencil/edit icon in the network row, or click the name of the network and select "Edit" in the network page.
 #.
 From the "Visibility" drop down, select either "Public" or "Private"
 #.
-Select :guilabel:`Save Changes` in the lower right of the modal
+Select :guilabel:`Save Changes` in the modal

 .. image:: /images/advanced/configuring_multi_tenancy-bc333.png

 **Assign a Network to an Tenant**

 #.
 From the Master Tenant, navigate to Infrastructure, Network
 #.
-Select either the pencil/edit icon on the far right of the network row, or click the name of the network and select "Edit" in the top right of the network page.
+Select either the pencil/edit icon in the network row, or click the name of the network and select "Edit" in the network page.
 #.
 From the "Tenant" drop down, select an Tenant to assign the network to.
 #.
-Select :guilabel:`Save Changes` in the lower right of the modal
+Select :guilabel:`Save Changes` in the lower the modal

 .. image:: /images/advanced/configuring_multi_tenancy-9f15c.png